garrytrinder/dev-proxy-toolkit/README.md

 The Dev Proxy Toolkit extension for Visual Studio Code makes it easy to create and update configuration files.

-> **IMPORTANT**
+> [!IMPORTANT]
 >
-> Dev Proxy Toolkit is designed to be used with the latest version of Dev Proxy, 0.20.1.
+> Dev Proxy Toolkit is designed to be used with the latest version of Dev Proxy.
 If you are using an earlier build some features may not work as intended.
+You should update to the latest version.
 >

 ## Features